learn-co-curriculum/react-hooks-webpack-and-react/README.md

 In addition to bundling up our JavaScript code, webpack also allows us to manage all kinds of other assets in our React projects.
-You may have noticed that we're able to `import` CSS files and images in addition to importing JavaScript files &mdash; this is something we can _only_ do because of webpack.
+You may have noticed that we're able to `import` CSS files and images in addition to importing JavaScript files — this is something we can _only_ do because of webpack.

 You can read more about how webpack is configured to work in our React projects in the [Create React App docs][create react app].